New Zealand women's national rugby sevens team: 2023 Oceania Sevens Championship

-2023–2024 Seven Series season
+2023–2024 Sevens Series season

 Compared with previous seasons, this season which was renamed as the World Rugby SVNS Series featured alignment of both the men's and women's calendars with eight tournaments.
 The top eight placed teams based on cumulative series points at the conclusion of the seventh tournament then competing in a "winner takes all" Grand Final tournament.
 The season ran from December to early June.
 For single tournaments the team typically spent 12 days away from New Zealand, while for back to back tournaments they typically spent 2½ weeks away, followed by 1½ weeks back home.

 The team announced for the first tournament of the season (held at Dubai from 2–3 December) consisted of Michaela Blyde, Kelly Brazier, Jazmin Felix-Hotham, Sarah Hirini (captain), Shiray Kaka, Jorja Miller, Manaia Nuku, Mahina Paul, Risi Pouri-Lane, Alena Saili, Stacey Waaka, Tenika Willison and Portia Woodman-Wickliffe.

 Prior to the Dubai tournament the team as per tradition spent time in Abu Dhabi to acclimatize ahead of the Dubai Sevens.
 Here they participated in the inaugural Abu Dhabi Sevens Festival held in late November 2023, which was also attended by Brazil, Canada and France.
 Each team at the event played two games, New Zealand beating Brazil 41-0 and then in the final, France 24–12.

 Initially the Dubai tournament didn't start well with captain Sarah Hirini having to score a late try in their first game to create a 19-14 winning margin and thus prevent an upset defeat to South Africa.
-They then overwhelmed Great Britain 43–7 at the expense of Sarah Hirini being ruled out of the rest of the tournament after injuring her right knee during the game.
+They then overwhelmed Great Britain 43–7 at the expense of Sarah Hirini being ruled out of the rest of the tournament after rupturing the anterior cruciate ligament (ACL) in her right knee during the game.
 Despite her loss the team went on defeat Fiji 29–21 in the last game of pool play before beating Brazil 26–14 in the quarter-final and then Canada in the semi-final.

 In the final despite three tries from Jorja Miller, New Zealand was beaten 26–19 by their arch rivals Australia.
 The tournament was notable for the team's loss in the final bringing an end to their record of 41 consecutive women series wins which had commenced after their loss to Australia in the 2022 Dubai final and for Kelly Brazier scoring her one hundredth try in the quarter-final win over Brazil in Dubai.